dwetscher/RustConn/README.md

 ---

-RustConn is a connection orchestrator for Linux and macOS with a GTK4/libadwaita interface.
+RustConn is a cross-platform connection orchestrator with a GTK4/libadwaita interface.
 It brings SSH, RDP, VNC, SPICE, MOSH, Telnet, Serial, Kubernetes, and Zero Trust connections under one roof — with embedded Rust clients where possible and seamless integration with external tools where needed.

 [![Demo](https://img.youtube.com/vi/4cMxo-lxfQ8/maxresdefault.jpg)](https://youtu.be/4cMxo-lxfQ8)